Young1906/Young1906.github.io/content/posts/sbi.md

     {1 - d^{\*}(x, \theta)}
 $$

-And then the likelihood ratio for any two hypothesis can be estimate at any point by
+Then the likelihood ratio for any two hypotheses can be estimated at any point by

 $$
 r(x | \theta_0, \theta_1) = \frac{d^{\*}(x,\theta_0)}{d^{\*}(x, \theta_1)}